-FUNDING AREAS: Democracy and civil liberties, education and literacy, environment, health and recreation, the Jewish community, and reproductive health and rights
+FUNDING AREAS: Democracy and civil liberties, education and literacy, environment, health and recreation, the Jewish community, reproductive health and rights

-Douglas Goldman is the Chairman and Founder of Certain, Inc., a software development and publishing company headquartered in San Francisco.
-He is Chairman of the Board of the Stern Grove Festival Association, President of the Goldman Environmental Foundation, and a trustee of the UC Berkeley Foundation.
-He also sits on the board of the Hartog School of Government and Policy at Tel-Aviv University and the Executive Committee of the San Francisco Emergency Physicians Association.
+PROFILE: Established in 1992, the Lisa and Douglas Goldman Fund is a family foundation that awards grants to charitable organizations that enhance society, primarily those serving the San Francisco, California area.
+Douglas Goldman is the son of Levi Strauss heirs, Richard and Rhoda Goldman.
+After Richard Goldman died in 2011, the assets of his foundation, approximately $280 million, were split into thirds and distributed to each of his three children.
+Douglas Goldman is the chairman and founder of Certain, Inc., a software development and publishing company headquartered in San Francisco.
+He has been chairman of the board of the Stern Grove Festival Association, president of the Goldman Environmental Foundation, and a trustee of the UC Berkeley Foundation.
+He has also sat on the board of the Hartog School of Government and Policy at Tel-Aviv University and the Executive Committee of the San Francisco Emergency Physicians Association.
+Grantmaking areas of interest are democracy and civil liberties, education and literacy, environment, health and recreation, the Jewish community, and reproductive health and rights.

-The size of Goldman Fund grants have ranged anywhere between $100 and $1 million.
-Most grants are awarded in the areas of democracy and civil liberties, the environment, health and recreation, the Jewish community, reproductive health and rights, and Bay Area institutions and projects.
-Nearly all types of support are considered, including building renovations, emergency funds, technical assistance, capital campaigns, general operating support, and program development.
+Most grants fall in the $10,000 to $100,000 range.
+Yet the size of Goldman Fund grants has ranged between $100 and $1 million.
+View a list of recent grants here.
+Much of the funder’s grantmaking is focused on the San Francisco Bay Area and Northern California, although it awards some national grants in certain categories as well.
+It considers making nearly all types of support, including building renovations, emergency funds, technical assistance, capital campaigns, general operating support, and program development.
 The Fund does not provide support to individuals, deficit budgets, endowments, conferences, events, conferences, documentaries, films, books, or research.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only.)